 We are pleased to offer the community a weekly study group, which will take place every Tuesday evening from 8-9 pm.
 We will delve into topics of interest from the Torah portion and their contemporary lessons.
 This class is open to both men and women.
 Light refreshments will be served.

-Below is our schedule of classes and topics for the month of June as well as previous topics from May.
+Below is our schedule of classes and topics for the month of January as well as previous topics.
 Each week will be a self contained discussion so you are welcome to join us whenever you like, no prior knowledge is necessary.

 Each session is free and open to the entire community, but if you like what we do and would like to contribute please click here.